Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 ---

 ## Dataset
 In the current 2.1 release, we have crafted the publishing dataset using the latest versions of the  [DBpedia](http://wiki.dbpedia.org/) and [Wikidata](http://wikidata.org) datasets.
-In addition, there are links to [Geonames](http://www.geonames.org) instances and mappings to [Schema.org](http://schema.org) and [Umbel](http://umbel.org/) classes, which increase the accuracy of the type detection for named entities.
+In addition, there are links to [GeoNames](http://www.geonames.org) instances and mappings to [Schema.org](http://schema.org) and [Umbel](http://umbel.org/) classes, which increase the accuracy of the type detection for named entities.

 ### Dataset sources *(what dataset are used)*
 We use the English version of DBpedia-2015-04 and the corresponding Wikidata export (20150223).
-Mappings to Geoname and Umbel are retrieved from the DBpedia export.
+Mappings to GeoNames and Umbel are retrieved from the DBpedia export.

 ### Internal representation *(how they are merged)*
 Each source we have used to produce the dataset relies on its own ontology schema, which is tightly related to the main purpose of the dataset and its application.
 There is no strict match between the classes found in the primary sources and their count differs as well.
 Many errors occur, especially in the types coming from the external sources and often entities have more than one basic class.
 The majority of problems spring from overlapping classes (i.e., when an entity is both a Location and an Organization).
 To simplify things, we have introduced a publishing ontology schema describing the most interesting classes in terms of news and publishing.
 The model aims to provide the bare minimum of features required by the extraction pipeline and the rest of the platform services.